achen4055/486-final-project/README.md

     ```
 - **Instructions**:
   1. Prepare a CSV file formatted according to the specifications in our source folder.
-  2. To execute the crawlers, use the command line.
-For example, to run the Twitter crawler:
+  2. To execute the review or summary crawlers, use the command line with appropriate argument(input file path) like:
+    ```bash
+     python3 reviews_crawler.py source/2009-2019_amazon_books.csv
+    ```
+  3. To execute the twitter crawlers, directly use the command line:
       ```bash
       python3 crawler_twitter.py
       ```